jsjoeio/100-days-twilio-twitter/logs.md

 Submitted my first PR of #Hacktoberfest and it was merged 😁

 Also, continued working through MIT 6.00.1x - a bit behind but just means it's time to grind!

+### Day 62: 10/13/201
+Finished pset4 for MIT 6.00.1x

+Also started @wesbos Advanced React and I have to say, I'm super jazzed after the first module.
+Sounds like I'm gonna learn a lot 😄